 - 2 tbsp. minced Coriander leaves

-- In a heavy bottom cooking vessel, add oil and when it heats up add onion slices, fry till translucent.
+- In a pan, add oil and when it heats up add onion slices, fry till translucent.

 - Now add sem ki phalli, red chili powder, turmeric powder and salt.
 Stir for 3-4 minutes.

-- Cook till tomatoes are soft and oil starts to leave from the sides or water is completely absorbed.
+- Cook till tomatoes turn soft and oil starts to leave from the sides or water is completely absorbed.

 - Garnish minced coriander leaves and turn off the flame.

-- Add love to make sem ki phali tamatar ki sabzi taste 'Yummy'.
+- Add love to make sem phali tamatar ki sabzi taste 'Yummy'.